redpenguinyt/SpaceshipmentLevelEditor/README.md

 This is the source code of the level editor for my game, [Orbit Game (name WIP)](https://redpenguin777.itch.io/orbit-game)

+Currently, the editor opens into the last file in the levels folder (sorted alphabetically).
+To open a different level you'll need to rename it so that the editor finds it at the end of the folder

 ## Keyboard Shortcuts

 - `Ctrl+Q` to close the app